vitorbritto/just/README.md

 Alright, I know.
 Another way to perform automation tasks.
 But it never hurts to have more options, right? :)

-**Features**

-This build script is capable of processing and minifying Stylus files and compressing and minifying JavaScript files.

 **What's included?**

 - [CSSLint](https://npmjs.org/package/csslint)